Latest update: 14 December 2025

 slightly larger groups.
 The ones in italics are also good

 for just a drink or three.
-There's also a more complete
+See also the map of restaurants.

 The organizers recommend